mottosso/allzpark/docs/pages/getting-started.md

 You made it!
 Let's reflect on what we've learned so far.

-1. Creating a new application is not unlike creating a new project
+1. Creating a new application is not unlike creating a new profile
 1. Packages have a `commands()` function you can use to "bootstrap" an environment with custom commands
 2. There's pros and cons to referencing system software, like a text editor.